 - At the same time, a high turnover ratio may also mean that the company transacts mainly in cash or has a strict credit policy.

-- Looking at just the number (turnover ratio), doesn’t give the complete picture.
+- The number (turnover ratio) does not give the complete picture.
 It is better to check for the turnover ratio trends over the years to assess the true collecting efficiency of the companies.
-Many prudent analysts analyze if the company’s ratio is affecting its earnings.
-It is also useful to compare the turnover ratios of two companies in the same industry.
+In addition, many prudent analysts analyze if the company’s ratio affects its earnings.
+Comparing the turnover ratiosCompare The Turnover RatiosTurnover Ratios are the efficiency ratios that measure how a business optimally utilizes its assets to generate sales from them.
+You can determine its formula as per the Turnover type, i.e., Inventory Turnover, Receivables Turnover, Capital Employed Turnover, Working Capital Turnover, Asset Turnover, & Accounts Payable Turnover. of two companies in the same industry is also useful.

-Precautions While Using Accounts Receivable Turnover Ratio
+Accounts Receivable Turnover Video